Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-05/README.md

 - Firefly
 - Adventure Time

-Think of events that might occur and how these would effect the story.
+Think of events that might occur and how these would affect the story.
 With the existing logic an event can do the following:

 - Stat Change: changes the value of a state positive or negative
 - Shop: A shop can offer resources for purchase.
 Consider making shops that offer some things that are not offered by other shops.
 This could add interest to your narrative.
 Gnomish Traders may only sell Clockwork minions (oxen).
 While Elvish Rangers only sell Lembas Bread (food).